-Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Gender Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to any vaccine, medicine, or for If yes, describe ood? □ No □ Yes Does this person have any chronic illness?
-(List all if more than one) If yes, describe □ No □ Yes Has this person ever had Capillary Leak Syndrome? 🗆 No  Yes Is this person taking any medicine?
-Is this person pregnant? ing? 🗆 No 🗆 Yes Has this person had COVID-19 vaccine before?
-Has this person ever had a side effect from COVID-19 immunization?
-If yes, describe □ No □ Yes Will this person get another vaccine in the 14 days before they get the COVID-19 vaccine?
-Consent I confirm that I have read the attached COVID-19 vaccine information.
+Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Ger Gender Health information for the person being immunized (If you need more space, use the other side of this form.)
+Does this person have any allergies, including allergies to If yes, describe od? □ No □Yes Does this person have any chronic illness?
+(List all if more than one) If yes, describe ]No □Yes Has this person ever had Capillary Leak Syndrome?
+No □Yes Is this person taking any medicine? s If yes, describe Is this person pregnant? □ No □ Yes s Is this person breastfeedi ng? 🗆 ] No □ Yes Has this person had COVID-19 vaccine before? o $\Box$ Yes If yes, when?
+Has this person ever had a side effect from COVID-19 im If yes, describe ]No □Yes Consent I confirm that I have read the attached COVID-19 vaccine information.
 I know about and understand the risks, benefits, and common side effects of this vaccine.
 Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
 I understand the information I have been given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: has any changes to their health before getting any dose of the COVID-19 vaccine gets another vaccine in the 14 days before they get any dose of the COVID-19 vaccine has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine (for ages 12 years and older) I consent to this person getting the (only select one): Pfizer-BioNTech mRNA COVID-19 vaccine (for ages 12 years and older) Moderna mRNA COVID-19 vaccine (for ages 12 years and older) Either the Pfizer-BioNTech or Moderna mRNA COVID-19 vaccine (for ages 18 years and older) AstraZeneca/COVISHIELD viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
-Printed name of person giving consent Daytime phone Other phone Relationship to person Parent (with legal authority to consent) Co-decision-maker Signature of person giving consent □ Agent Date (dd-Mon-yyyy)

-Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
+I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: has any changes to their health before getting any dose of the COVID-19 vaccine has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): Pfizer-BioNTech (Comirnaty) mRNA COVID-19 vaccine (for ages 12 years and older) Bither the Pfizer-BioNTech (Comirnaty) or Moderna (SpikeVax) mRNA COVID-19 vaccine (Depending which vaccine is available for this person at the time of their immunization) AstraZeneca (Vaxzevria)/COVISHIELD viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+Printed name of person giving consent Daytime phone Othe r phone □ Co-decision-maker □ Spec Signature of person giving consent rdian/Legal representative sific decision-maker Date □ Agent (dd-Mon-yyyy) Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
 This information is used to provide health services, determine eligibility for health services, or to carry out any other purpose authorized by the HIA.
 If you have any questions about this, please ask the healthcare provider giving the immunization or contact your local public health office.
 If you do not know your local public health office, call Health Link at 811 to get this information.